-During your studies, you will be invited to participate in StudentSurvey.ie (Irish Survey of Student Engagement).
-Some of your information will be sent to the survey company to ensure that the survey is offered only to relevant target groups.
-Your information will be matched to your survey responses in order to allow for anonymous analysis of results, for example, by gender or full-time/ part-time.
-Your responses will be treated confidentially, and no individual student will be identifiable in any reports or results generated as a result of this survey.
+During your studies, you will be invited to participate in StudentSurvey.ie (Irish Survey of Student Engagement) or PGR StudentSurvey.ie (Irish Survey of Student Engagement for Postgraduate Research Students).
+Some of your information will be sent by your higher education institution directly to the survey company to ensure that the survey is offered only to relevant target groups.
+Your information will be used to collect your responses to the survey and make further anonymous analysis of results possible, for example, by gender or full-time/ part-time.
+This anonymised information will be shared with the HEA; your responses will be treated confidentially, and no individual student will be identifiable in any reports or results generated as a result of this survey (and so the information is not 'personal data' for the purposes of the GDPR